vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 where there is no display available.

-The Vipps landing page is more than just a web page, it is an entire application and it plays an important role in the Vipps paymewnt process.
+The Vipps landing page is more than just a web page, it is an entire application and it plays an important role in the Vipps payment process.
 See the landing page information in the API Guide:
 [The Vipps landing page](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#the-vipps-landing-page).